imlauerindex/imlauerindex.github.io/content/lbssg.md

 ```

 El archivo `template.include` contiene los links del `navbar` ahí eliminá todos los links que no quieras también eliminá los links que no necesitás del `sitemap.md`

+##### Archivo `MANIFEST`
+Place this file in the root of the directory where you want there to be a news section.
+The order of the file names dictate what order the links will appear in, on the news index that is automatically generated (see below).